DOSA Organization Chart

 services aimed at improving student success, student learning and the overall quality

-appointment of new leadership within the Division, and is one that is embedded in
+of new leadership within the Division, and is one that is embedded in the overall

 landscape of higher education necessitates that we remain flexible with regard to